Purrlite/Timeless/README.md

 * Make a viewable map with nodes working (Maybe also make a map viewer.exe or something
 * Get Structures and units working
 * Get timewaves, timeline and commands working
+* Make the engine easily scriptable to the point that you can make the whole game just using scripts
 * Get prototype working